 Next we will begin the study of the electronic structure of solids.
 No topic is more central to the properties of solids than their electronic structure.
 Few measured properties of anything vary over such a large range as the conductivity of solids.
 From metals to semiconductors to insulators, the differences are enormous.
 These conductivity differences are determined overwhelmingly by the electronic structure of the material.
+In this course, we will move from the most simplistic models of electronic behavior to the elegance of density functional theory.
 We will conclude this section with learning about two of the most interesting electronic properties, superconductivity and magnetism.

 One of the fascinating aspects of an introduction to solid state physics is that this is the first time that most students encounter the extreme need for approximate models at the frontiers of physics.
-The properties of solids, usually consisting of 10 or more electrons, simply can not be determined analytically or even computationally without resorting to theoretical approximations.
+The properties of solids, usually consisting of 10^{23} or more electrons, simply can not be determined analytically or even computationally without resorting to theoretical approximations.
 The many-body Schrödinger equation is just too hard.
 In this course we will study how approximations can yield results that are accurate and useful.